Piers Akerman: Controversies

-Climate change scepticism
+Climate change denial

-Akerman is a climate change sceptic with a history of public opposition to a carbon price.
+Akerman is a climate change denier with a history of public opposition to a carbon price.
 He approvingly quotes the work of the Nongovernmental International Panel on Climate Change (NIPCC), run by Fred Singer.

 In a November 2006 article in The Daily Telegraph, Akerman mis-quoted senior IPCC scientist John T. Houghton saying "Unless we announce disasters, no one will listen", attributing the quotation to his 1994 book Global Warming, The Complete Briefing.
-The mis-quote became widely used among climate change sceptics to argue that climate change scientists showed a propensity to exaggerate their case.
+The mis-quote became widely used among climate change deniers to argue that climate change scientists showed a propensity to exaggerate their case.
 However, the mis-quote does not appear in any edition of the book.
 Houghton denied saying any such thing and believes the opposite to be true, commenting "I would never say we should hype up the risk of climate disasters in order to get noticed."
 In February 2010, Akerman responded by citing a September 1995 article in which Houghton was correctly quoted as saying "If we want a good environmental policy in the future, we'll have to have a disaster", adding that this passage was not much different to the misquotation Houghton had distanced himself from.
 A subsequent report by Media Watch noted that Houghton's full remark did not carry the same meaning: "If we want a good environmental policy in the future we'll have to have a disaster.
 It's like safety on public transport.
 The only way humans will act is if there's been an accident."